saad-script/ssbu-online-deluxe/README.md

 - Add '++' at the end of the profile name to enable fps boost mode (emulator only)
 - If you already have an overclock sysmodule, and dont want to conflict with or use ssbu-online-deluxe's built in overclocker:
   - Set `overclocker = false` in config file
-  - delete `libnx_over.nro` plugin file
+  - Delete `libnx_over.nro` plugin file
-  - delete `atmosphere/contents/00FF0000A11CE0FF/` sysmodule folder
+  - Delete `atmosphere/contents/00FF0000A11CE0FF/` sysmodule folder
+  - Restart switch
 - All fields are optional.
 If you dont specify a field, it will use the default/recommended value.

 Example `config.toml`: